jidongbsu/cs333/labs/dns/README.md

 Question: does the ttl here have the same meaning as the ttl in IP headers?

-5. on Victim Client, send a query.
+5. on victim client, send a query.

 ```console
 # dig www.cnn.com